mrstone14/TC4-shield/hardware/TC4ESP/readme.md

-Before proceeding, a quick warn: this is a builders project, there is no shield available, or a complete ready to buy version, atm, as  TC4C !
+Before proceeding, a quick warning: this is a builders project, there is no shield available, or a complete ready to buy version, atm, as  TC4C !
 Yet...
-However, to approach this build, only simple pins/wires soldering knowledge is required, nothing smd is involved, the whole project use ready soldered breadboard modules.
+However, to approach this build, only simple pins/wires soldering knowledge is required, nothing smd is involved, the whole project uses ready soldered breadboard modules.

 And now, explanation of TC4ESP schematic... components description: